obycode/signups/README.md

 - Email
 - Phone (optional)
 - Magic Code: generated secret key which can be sent to users to login to their account to modify their signups
-- Items: entries from the Items table for which this user has signed up
+- Signups: entries from the Signups table for which this user has signed up

 ### Items Table